squaredindex/gatsbypracticenetlify/src/posts/our-second-post.md

 * Soothe us with sweet lies.
 * Now what?

 Why would I want to know that?
 These old Doomsday Devices are dangerously unstable.
 I'll rest easier not knowing where they are. _"THE BIG BRAIN AM WINNING AGAIN!
 I AM THE GREETEST!
-NOW I AM LEAVING EARTH, FOR NO RAISEN!"_
+NOW I AM LEAVING EARTH, FOR NO RAISEN!" - _[_Fry_](https://www.youtube.com/watch?v=uKMLQ_RgJ4A)

 Does anybody else feel jealous and aroused and worried?
 Dear God, they'll be killed on our doorstep!
 And there's no trash pickup until January 3rd.
 Ummm…to eBay?
 You, a bobsleder!?
 That I'd like to see!